laurarokkjaer/Visual_portfolio_assignment_1/README.md

 #### Data source
 The data used in this assignment was the in class flowers-folder from UCloud (shared-drive/CDS-VIS/flowers).
-Link to flowers dataset: https://www.robots.ox.ac.uk/~vgg/data/flowers/102/.
+Link to flowers dataset: [flowers dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/).

 ## Methods